 Gout is a form of arthritis that can cause an attack of stiffness, joint swelling, and sudden burning pain.
 The attacks can occur repetitively unless the condition is treated.
 Over time, gout can cause harm to the tendons, joints, and other tissues.
-The condition is far more more common in men than women.
+The condition is far more common in men than in women.

-CAUSES – Gout is primarily attributed to a high level of uric acid in the blood.
+Causes – Gout is primarily attributed to a high level of uric acid in the blood.
 It can be familial and may occur in the males within a family.
 When the uric acid level becomes significantly high, the uric acid can form hard crystals in the joints.
 The chances of developing gout are higher for individuals who drink too much alcohol, those who eat food high in purines (“red” meat), and those who are overweight.

-SYMPTOMS – Prevalent symptoms of gout include nighttime attacks of tenderness, swelling, sharp pain, and redness in the big toe.
+Symptoms – Prevalent symptoms of gout include night-time attacks of tenderness, swelling, sharp pain, and redness in the big toe.
 Gout attacks can also occur in the knees, ankle, foot, and other joints.
 Occasionally they may follow intense exercise due to muscle breakdown and release of purines.
 Attacks can linger for a few days (or weeks) before the pain goes away.

-TREATMENT – To help relieve pain, resting the affected joint is suggested.
+Treatment – To help relieve pain, resting the affected joint is suggested.
 Taking ibuprofen and other anti-inflammatory drugs like Indomethacin will also help.
 Probenecid helps the kidneys to excrete crystals in the urine.
 To prevent future attacks, your doctor will likely prescribe medication that will help minimize the buildup of uric acid in the blood.
 Colchicine is used in acute attacks, and allopurinol for long-term control.

 Rheumatoid arthritis can cause joints to become stiff, painful, and swollen.
 The condition is more common in women and often develops between the ages of 40 and 60 years old.

-CAUSES – The exact cause of the condition is not known.
+Causes – The exact cause of the condition is not known.
 However, rheumatoid arthritis is considered an autoimmune disease and affects females more commonly than males, opposite to gout.

-SYMPTOMS – Primary symptoms of rheumatoid arthritis include swelling, stiffness, and pain in the joints of the wrists, feet, ankles, neck, knees, and elbows.
+Symptoms – Primary symptoms of rheumatoid arthritis include swelling, stiffness, and pain in the joints of the wrists, feet, ankles, neck, knees, and elbows.
 Gnarled deformities can also occur, especially in the wrists and fingers.
 The condition often affects both sides of the body.

-TREATMENT – Management of rheumatoid arthritis can include medicine (disease-modifying anti-rheumatic drugs, or DMARD), lifestyle changes, and exercises.
+Treatment – Management of rheumatoid arthritis can include medicine (disease-modifying anti-rheumatic drugs, or DMARD), lifestyle changes, and exercises.

-However, if the disability will not respond to conventional treatment interventions, surgery might be an option, especially in removing the florid swelling of the synvial lining of joints or replace damaged joints with artificial prostheses.
+However, if the disability will not respond to conventional treatment interventions, surgery might be an option, especially in removing the florid swelling of the synovial lining of joints or replace damaged joints with artificial prostheses.

-SYMPTOMS – Osteoarthritis symptoms can vary depending on the joints affected and the severity of the condition.
+Symptoms – Osteoarthritis symptoms can vary depending on the joints affected and the severity of the condition.
 However, stiffness and pain (often more pronounced in the mornings or after resting) are the most prevalent symptoms.
 Joints affected may also swell especially after doing activities for prolonged periods.

 Other common symptoms include: